ifet4u/SuperSimpleMVCPHP/README.md

 If you are learning or familliar with PHP and MVC architecture, this is a good starting point for smaller projects.
 There are few things to know:
   * You can run this App from any web server that supports PHP 7.4 and higher
-  * I have uploaded examples just for View and Controller, Model will be uploaded soon
+  * I have uploaded examples for Model, View and Controller
   * Don't expect too much, it's Super Simple

 # Ways to run app